Willard LaMere

-Willard LaMere (1918 – November 29, 1990) was a Native American community organizer and educational leader in Chicago, Illinois in the mid twentieth century, a period when the US government's Indian termination policy encouraged Native Americans to assimilate into mainstream American society.
+Willard Earl LaMere (1918 – November 29, 1990) was a Native American community organizer and educational leader in Chicago, Illinois in the mid twentieth century, a period when the US government's Indian termination policy encouraged Native Americans to assimilate into mainstream American society.
 Working to preserve Native American culture and values as Native Americans moved from reservations to cities, LaMere was instrumental in founding, among other organizations, the Native American Educational Services College, which became the first higher education institution in an urban setting managed by and serving Native Americans.
 He was also the college's first graduate.

 American Indian Center (AIC)

 A member of the Ho-Chunk nation, LaMere moved to Chicago in 1937 and became well-respected leader in Chicago's American Indian community.
 In the early 1950s, Kurt Dreifus of the Bureau of Indian Affairs (BIA) in Chicago convened a meeting of concerned “businessmen, university professors, welfare agency officers, clergymen, etc.” as a Citizens Advisory Board to the BIA.
 The board’s mission was to study the needs of the growing and diverse Native American populations in the city of Chicago.
 LaMere, who was executive director of the Chicago branch of the Quaker-affiliated American Friends Service Committee (AFSC), attended and became "particularly instrumental" in the creation of a new service organization.
 Patterning their effort on a similar center opened in Los Angeles by AFSC, Willard took the lead in fundraising.
 The American Indian Center (AIC) opened at the corner of La Salle and Kinzie streets in September 1953.
 The Center provided a variety of activities including social gatherings every Saturday, holiday meals, periodic pow-wows, and a dance club that performed around the region.
 The Center also organized Native American participation in Chicago parades and other city events.
 Today, the AIC remains the primary cultural and community resource for the more than 65,000 Native Americans in the Chicago area.